The University of Minnesota School of Physics and Astronomy will not be hosting any REU students for Summer 2016.

 The Research Experience for Undergraduates (REU) program is a 10-week summer outreach program that provides a working research environment for undergraduate students.
 Over the course of the program, participants engage in research under the supervision of faculty and staff of the School of Physics and Astronomy.
 Fields of research include:

 Additional information about current research projects can be found on the Research pages.

-We are especially excited about the Summer 2014 REU Program as we move into our brand new world-class experimental research facilities in the just-built Physics and Nanotechnology building, including a 5,000 square foot clean room.
+We are especially excited about the Summer 2015 REU Program as we settle into our brand new world-class experimental research facilities in the new Physics and Nanotechnology building, including a 5,000 square foot clean room.